cbor2

 simplifyNegativeZero?: boolean

-If true, encode -0 as 0.
+Encode -0 as 0.

 false

-sortKeys?: null | KeySorter
+sortKeys?: KeySorter | null

 null

-stringNormalization?: null | StringNormalization
+stringNormalization?: StringNormalization | null

 undefined

-types?: null | TypeEncoderMap
+types?: TypeEncoderMap | null

-If specified, override how these types are encoded for this call to encode.
+Override how these types are encoded for this call to encode.

 wtf8?: boolean

-Allow non-wellformed strings (strings containing unpaired surrogates) to be encoded as tag 273.
-This is optional since a) most protocol use cases should use string UTF8 and b) this adds a potentially-slow for large strings check for well-formedness.
+This is optional since a) most protocol use cases should use strict UTF8 and b) this adds a check for well-formedness that is potentially-slow for large strings.
 You may want this if you are storing test inputs or outputs and want to ensure that you have the full range of JS strings as possibilities.
 Note: I doubt that tag 273 is widely-implemented at this time, so this is another reason you should not use this if you are trying to interoperate.